 The impact of trauma on your DNA makes sense from an evolutionary standpoint as these genetic imprints are meant to prepare your offspring for the world in which you live.

 Your trauma, then can be coded in the structure of your child’s DNA and nervous system.
-In the case of generational trauma, this means that trauma coded from past generations could still be impacting you today, and your unresolved trauma could impact future generations if left unresolved.
+In the case of generational trauma, this means that trauma coded from past generations could still be impacting you today, and your unresolved trauma symptoms could impact future generations if left unresolved.
 This trauma can show up in many forms of disease, including colon cancer, heart disease, and mental health issues.

 Healing Trauma and Trauma-Related Disease

 Your body and mind are connected, and your thoughts, emotions, beliefs directly impact your ultimate health and wellbeing.
-Unfortunately, trauma can make it hard to sustain a positive, empowered mind and work against even the best physical health and healing protocols.
+Unfortunately, severe or complex trauma can make it hard to sustain a positive, empowered mind and work against even the best physical health and healing protocols.
 Fortunately, precisely because they are connected, you can make positive changes in the mind that directly and positively impact the body.

 The brain is extremely plastic and the body is incredibly resilient.